hakavlad/nohang/README.md

 The program can be configured by editing the [config file](https://github.com/hakavlad/nohang/blob/master/nohang.conf).
 The configuration includes the following sections:

 1. Memory levels to respond to as an OOM threat
+2. Response on PSI memory metrics
-2. The frequency of checking the level of available memory (and CPU usage)
+3. The frequency of checking the level of available memory (and CPU usage)
-3. The prevention of killing innocent victims
+4. The prevention of killing innocent victims
-4. Impact on the badness of processes via matching their names, cmdlines and UIDs with regular expressions
+5. Impact on the badness of processes via matching their names, cmdlines and UIDs with regular expressions
-5. The execution of a specific command or sending any signal instead of sending the SIGTERM signal
+6. The execution of a specific command or sending any signal instead of sending the SIGTERM signal
-6. GUI notifications:
+7. GUI notifications:
    - notifications of corrective actions taken
    - low memory warnings
-7. Output verbosity
+8. Verbosity
+9. Misc

 Just read the description of the parameters and edit the values.
 Please restart nohang to apply changes.
 Default path to the config after installing is `/etc/nohang/nohang.conf`.